smartdevicelink/sdl_app_library_guides/docs/Getting Started/Understanding Permissions/index.md

 # Understanding Permissions
-While creating your SDL app, remember that just because your app is connected to a head unit it does not mean that the app has permission to send any RPCs you want.
+While creating your SDL app, remember that just because your app is connected to a head unit it does not mean that the app has permission to send the RPCs you want.
 If your app does not have the required permissions, requests will be rejected.
 There are three important things to remember in regards to permissions:

 1. You may not be able to send a RPC when the SDL app is closed, in the background, or obscured by an alert.
 Each RPC has a set of `hmiLevel`s during which it can be sent.
 1. For some RPCs, like those that access vehicle data or make a phone call, you may need special permissions from the OEM to use.
 This permission is granted when you submit your app to the OEM for approval.
 Each OEM decides which RPCs it will restrict access to, so it is up you to check if you are allowed to use the RPC with the head unit.